McShelby/hugo-theme-relearn/exampleSite/content/configuration/sidebar/menus/_index.en.md

 Suppose you are building a site that contains a topmost `blog` and `documentation` section.

-When the user is on one of the blog pages he should only see a menu containing all blog pages, while on a documentation page he should only see a menu containing all doc pages.
+When the user is on one of the blog pages he should only see a page menu containing all blog pages, while on a documentation page he should only see a page menu containing all doc pages.

+For both sections, the default `shortcuts` Hugo menu should be displayed as if [defaults menus](#defining-sidebar-menus) were used.

 Directory structure: